 The preparation of Heathrow’s DCO application involves periods of public consultation and continuous engagement with neighbouring communities, local authorities, airlines, statutory bodies and the Heathrow Community Engagement Board (HCEB).

 The DCO application will then be submitted to PINS, currently expected in 2020.

 National Policy Statements (NPS) set out the Government’s planning policy for various types of nationally significant infrastructure.
 The Government published a draft Airports NPS on 2 February 2017 and a 16-week public consultation was subsequently held.

-A final version is expected to be published for MPs to approve in a vote in Parliament in 2018.
-If accepted, the NPS will provide the planning policy that will apply to a third runway at Heathrow and set out the policy tests that the project must meet.
+A final version was published on 5 June 2018 for MPs to approve in a vote in Parliament.
+The NPS will provide the planning policy that will apply to a third runway at Heathrow and set out the policy tests that the project must meet.

 Further consultation on the draft NPS

-In September 2017 the Government confirmed that it would be conducting a short period of further consultation on aspects of the NPS to allow updated evidence, including revised aviation demand forecasts and the government’s final air quality plan, to be taken into account.
-This further consultation will focus mainly on the specific elements of the NPS affected, and is expected to begin later this year.
+There was a short period of further consultation on aspects of the NPS to allow updated evidence, including revised aviation demand forecasts and the government’s final air quality plan, to be taken into account.

 Heathrow will consult on our expansion proposals in two stages.

 Heathrow Consultation 1

 The first consultation sought views on our emerging proposals in terms of what the expanded airport could look like, how it might operate, and how we might best mitigate against the potential impacts, including proposals for compensation and noise insulation.
 The consultation ran from 17 January 2018 – 28 March 2018.
 The feedback is currently being reviewed and we will be used to as we continue to develop our proposals.